Surface Water Monitoring by Brabantse Delta (Dutch Water Board)

 In view of its accuracy, it can not only be used for monitoring water levels, but may even be used for measuring overflow levels at weirs to determine flow rates.
 However, this requires further research.

-be installed and, if desired, easily moved: it is a matter of unscrewing the device, installing in the new location and within a few minutes the device is fully operational again.
+In addition, the Staal radar level sensor is a measuring instrument that can easily be installed and, if desired, easily moved: it is a matter of unscrewing the device, installing in the new location and within a few minutes the device is fully operational again.

 Furthermore, the measurement data of the Staal radar measurement is available in real-time.
 This means that in real-time an error or defect is sooner detected by a user who can view the data at any time.
 For example, the pressure sensor must first be read before the data is available and then compensated with the air pressure.